 I'd like to apologize on behalf of Skokie Patch for those that missed out on yesterday's deal.
 We helped promote free pizza day and we're also responsible.

 As for Santos, he was all smiles when he touched base with me late last night.
 He was very grateful to those that showed up to try his product.
-He also reached out to some readers that missed the deal via comments.
+He also reached out to some readers

 "You can't please everybody," Santos said.
 "I'm just happy so many people showed up and tried out my pizza."